LucasFidon/trustworthy-ai-fetal-brain-segmentation/README.md

 You can compute the automatic segmentations for the backbone AI, fallback, and trustworthy AI algorithms using the python script ```run_segment.py```.

-To learn more about the usage of hte script, please see
+To learn more about the usage of the script, please see
 ```bash
 python run_segment.py -h
 ```

-Please refer to the demo above for a detailed example.
+We refer to the demo above for a detailed example.

 #### Figures
 The figures shown in the paper can be reproduced by running